![]() |

 "WHAT DO WE DO?"

-Mission Statement: The Mission of Citizens for Nuclear Technology Awareness (CNTA) is education.
+The primary role of Citizens for Nuclear Technology Awareness (CNTA) is education.
 We provide factual, objective information on nuclear subjects for the public, teachers, students, public officials, and at public hearings.
 We do this to improve public knowledge on the real benefits and comparative risks of nuclear activities, including nuclear production of electricity, nuclear medicine, food irradiation, nuclear weapons production, and nuclear waste management.
-We also seek new nuclear missions for the Savannah River Site (SRS) and the Central Savannah River Area (CSRA).

 Nuclear energy provides 20 percent of our nation's electricity safely and reliably.
 One in three Americans entering a hospital receives a procedure involving radiation ... most of which are potentially life-saving procedures.
 Unfortunately, a majority of Americans today do not realize the many positive advantages of nuclear energy - which is one reason CNTA was created.